Metallic Color Seal Printing

 As you can see in the diagram above, halftone refers to "dot size."
 In other words, when the halftone percentage is low, the dots are small, and there is more white space, making the color appear lighter.
 Conversely, when the halftone percentage is high, the dots are larger, and there is less white space, making the color appear darker.
 In printing terminology, "solid" refers to 100%, meaning there is no white space and the entire surface is printed.

-Plate Data for Metallic Colors
+Print Data for Metallic Colors

 0% means no printing, while the dots gradually increase from 10% to 100%, which is solid.
-Of course, even with solid 100%, metallic can be achieved.
+Of course, even with solid 100%, a metallic effect can be achieved.
 To enhance the metallic effect, lower the halftone percentage to increase the silver area, thus achieving a stronger metallic silver.

 This time, let's find out what percentage of halftone is just right.